What it takes to be a Hospice Volunteer

 These incorrect ideas float around in our society, and volunteers are important in speaking otherwise to those assumptions.

-They are committed to giving back.
+Hospice volunteers are committed to giving back

 Becoming a hospice volunteer requires thorough vetting.
-Our volunteers go through the same process that South Shore Health System employees do.
+Our volunteers go through the same process that South Shore Health employees do.
 For example, applicants must pass a drug test, have a physical, and have their criminal record checked.
 Then they have 12 hours of training that is hospice-specific before they visit any patients.

 But our volunteers know it’s worth it.
 When families who’ve been touched by Hospice of the South Shore attend the Walk for Hospice and see the volunteer that supported them there, it’s a fun and moving experience for everyone.